Bottle Collections For UK Businesses

 Once this is done, the bottle will be reused for further use.
 The cost of bottling has increased considerably.
 The cost of bottle collections for UK businesses has increased significantly in recent years.
-Convenience The UK has long experimented with bottle return schemes, but its market-driven and voluntary nature have not worked in limiting the growth of disposable bottles.
-However, recent changes in consumer behaviour and competition within the recycling industry have encouraged a shift towards reuse.

-The ‘Enhanced Environment Bill’ will provide an opportunity to encourage bottle return.
+The ‘Enhanced Environment Bill‘ will provide an opportunity to encourage bottle return.
 Ultimately, it will make businesses and consumers more environmentally friendly by improving the convenience of collecting bottles.
 It should also be noted that the Victorians failed to create legislation encouraging the reuse of bottles.
-Norway made strides in the 1960s, introducing a Disposable Container Act that gave municipalities the right to ban single-use plastic bottles and mandated a standard deposit value.
+Norway made strides in the 1960s, introducing a Disposable Container Act that allowed municipalities to ban single-use plastic bottles and mandated a standard deposit value.

 Sweden implemented a tax on bottles in 1973, which consumers paid once per bottle.
 The tax increased recycling rates as more people chose to recycle their bottles.
 The scheme’s benefits were also apparent to customers.
 In the late 1980s, the soda manufacturer Corona introduced a scheme in which the consumer paid a small amount for each bottle.
 The deposit was refunded if the bottle was returned to the vendor.
-This allowed the company to continue its door-to-door deliveries while still encouraging consumers to return their empties.
+This allowed the company to continue its door-to-door deliveries while encouraging consumers to return their empties.

 Eventually, this scheme proved economically viable because supermarkets started competing with it.
 The introduction of deposit returns in the UK helped create a more circular economy.
 Deposit return ensures that more bottles are returned to manufacturers and reduces the amount of waste in landfills.
 In addition to preventing litter, the scheme increases the quality and affordability of recycled materials.
 This is great news for Scottish bottlers.
 It’s a win-win situation for all parties.
-And it’s a good start to set up an environmentally friendly economy.
+And it’s an excellent start to set up an environmentally friendly economy.